-Request forms can be picked up in the office and must be received by June 30.
+Request forms can be picked up in the office or downloaded from the link, and must be received by June 30.

 All our classes are set up as heterogenous (Mixed grouping).
 Teachers in grades K – 4 set up classes and Mr. Muzik then assigns teacher to the class sets.

 Before and After School Programs and Activities